thegrumpys/odop/docs/Help/htt.md

 Once familiar with the ODOP screen layout and operations on a large screen, two **File : Preferences** settings may be used to facilitate operation on a small screen.
 Specifically,
-changing show_units to a value of 0 will suppress display of the main page units column and changing show-violations to 0 will suppress display of the violations column.
+changing show_units to a value of 0 will suppress display of the Advanced View main page units column and changing show_violations to 0 will suppress display of the violations column.

 These settings are saved along with the design.